 In NYC, elementary schools typically enroll children in Kindergarten through 5th grade; some schools also offer a Pre-Kindergarten program.
 The birthday cutoff for school registration is December 31.
 Therefore, students are eligible to apply for Kindergarten during the year of they turn 5 years old and Pre-K the year they turn 4 years old.

-Public Kindergarten in NYC is offered for a full school day (8:40 a.m.-2:50 p.m.).
+Public Kindergarten in NYC is offered for a full school day (typically 8:40 a.m.-2:50 p.m.).
 Kindergarten attendance is optional in NYC, however, if desired, children of NYC residents are guaranteed enrollment in a local public school beginning in Kindergarten.
 Children must enroll in school by the First Grade.

 Like other communities across the country, children are typically assigned to schools based on their home address.
 These schools, known as “zoned schools,” serve all children in a designated geographical catchment area.
-You can find your zoned school on the NYC Department of Education's website or by contacting NYU Family Care.
+You can find your zoned school on the NYC Department of Education's website or by contacting NYC's Information Line, 311.

 There are more than 700 public elementary schools, including 140 K-8 programs in NYC.
 During the elementary school years, the majority of families are comfortable with their children attending their zoned neighborhood school.
 Some families however seek other options and have their children evaluated for public gifted and talented programs, identify bi-lingual or dual language programs, or consider charter schools in their home neighborhood or elsewhere.